raganwald/braythwayt.com/_posts/2013-03-27-why-are-black-people-so-ghetto.md

 ---
-title: Why Are Black People So Ghetto?
+title: Why do black people talk all ghetto?
 layout: default
 ---